selimanac/defold-b3/README.md

 ## tick.agent

 Tick agent blackboard.
-This is for internal use.
+This is for **internal use**.
 You must set this variable.

 **EXAMPLE**